OfficeDev/office-js-docs-pr/docs/overview/specify-office-hosts-and-api-requirements.md

 In Excel 2016 or Word 2016, use  **isSetSupported** with the **ExcelAPI** or **WordAPI** requirement sets.
 The **isSetSupported** method, and the **ExcelAPI** and **WordAPI** requirement sets, are available in the latest Office.js file available from the CDN.
 If you don't use Office.js from the CDN, your add-in might generate exceptions because **isSetSupported** will be undefined.
 For more information, see [Specify the latest JavaScript API for Office library](../../docs/overview/specify-office-hosts-and-api-requirements.md#specify-the-latest-javascript-api-for-office-library).

+> [!NOTE]
- >**Note:**   **isSetSupported** does not work in Outlook or Outlook Web App.
+> **isSetSupported** does not work in Outlook or Outlook Web App.
 To use a runtime check in Outlook or Outlook Web App, use the technique described in [Runtime checks using methods not in a requirement set](../../docs/overview/specify-office-hosts-and-api-requirements.md#runtime-checks-using-methods-not-in-a-requirement-set).

 The following code example shows how an add-in can provide different functionality for different Office hosts that might support different requirement sets or API members.